collab-uniba/mlops4aisystems/README.md

 LOGS_DIR = path/to/logs/dir
 ```

-To install the dependencies, run:
+To install the dependencies, open a Poetry shell session and run:

 ```shell
 poetry shell